FAQs about LCTC

 1) How is LCTC different from other organizations already in existence?

 All board members and owner associates have immediate family buried within the cemetery – some for generations in multiple tombs and copings – and direct succession burial rights in our family plots.
-Because of this connection and ownership, we have a singular focus to protect and preserve the cemetery for its stated purpose as a sacred resting place for the deceased and a place of peace and safety for its visitors.
+Because of this connection and ownership, we have a singular focus to protect and preserve the cemetery for its stated purpose as a sacred resting place for the deceased and a place of peace and safety for its families and guests.

 LCTC is incorporated as a nonprofit in the state of Louisiana and is designated a 501(c)(3) nonprofit corporation by the Internal Revenue Service.
 It is a strictly volunteer organization with a comprehensive conflicts-of-interest policy.
 Those on the board and its advisory council receive no compensation whatsoever and have donated considerable amounts of their own time and personal finances in every aspect of this association’s formation, filings and projects, including our extensive initiative with the City of New Orleans advocating on behalf of Lafayette Cemetery No. 1.